 In the emergent adaptive clustering algorithm, each point is assigned an agent, which moves through the space of geometric locations and additional context.
 The sum of two dynamic force vectors, representing the two objectives in the rearrangement, determines the trajectory of an agent.
-The first force vector ("Home Force" in Fig. 9) attracts the agent back to the original location of the measurement point.
+The first force vector ("Home Force" in Figure 10) attracts the agent back to the original location of the measurement point.
 This force increases with distance.
-The second force vector is the sum of individual component vectors ("Cluster Force" in Fig. 9), which each attract the agent to the location of another nearby agent.
+The second force vector is the sum of individual component vectors ("Cluster Force" in Figure 10), which each attract the agent to the location of another nearby agent.
 The strength of this force decreases with distance.
 The rates in which the forces change for changing distances are dynamic parameters of the system.
+In each cycle, each agent calculates the home force and the cluster force vector from the position of the agents in the previous cycle.
+The vector sum of these two forces determines the direction into which the agent relocates in this step.
+The length of the step is the length of the combined vector, but limited to a relatively small step-length value (see Figure 11).